CloudLabsAI-Azure/Threat-Protection-with-Microsoft-Defender-XDR/Regional-Delivery-Combined/Labwise/RD_day2_lab11.md

-# Lab 11: Implement App Governance and Risk Detection for OAuth Apps (`Read-Only`)
+# Lab 11: Implement App Governance and Risk Detection for OAuth Apps

-In this task, you will explore how to enable App Governance in Microsoft Defender XDR and configure a custom detection policy to flag high-risk OAuth apps based on their permissions and publisher status.
-This is a **read-only task** because, after turning on App Governance, it can take **4–5 hours** for connected OAuth apps to appear and be fully evaluated by the system.
+In this lab, you will explore how to enable App Governance in Microsoft Defender XDR and configure a custom detection policy to flag high-risk OAuth apps based on their permissions and publisher status.

 1. On the **Microsoft Defender portal**, go to **System (1)** > **Settings (2)** and click **Cloud Apps (3)**.